wso2/build-automation-artifacts/nexus-migration/auto-nexus-staging-promotion/README.md

 ## Publishing Mode

 The pipeline always uses `CENTRAL_PUBLISHING_TYPE=USER_MANAGED`.
-Artifacts are **validated and held** on the Portal; a human must visit [central.sonatype.com/publishing/deployments](https://central.sonatype.com/publishing/deployments) to publish or drop each deployment.
+Artifacts are **validated and held** on the Portal; the admin must visit [central.sonatype.com/publishing/deployments](https://central.sonatype.com/publishing/deployments) to publish or drop each deployment.
 Change to `AUTOMATIC` if you want artifacts released immediately without manual confirmation.

 ## Required Jenkins Credentials